 - Vaping Is Bad For You: Not true – Public Health England declared vaping to be 95% less harmful than smoking and that actually e cigarettes have the potential to help tobacco smokers become smoke free.

 - Nicotine Is Bad For You: Because nicotine has traditionally been associated with cigarettes, people can tend to think that that’s what is harmful as opposed to the thousands of the carcinogenic chemicals, carbon monoxide and black sticky tar released from the burning of tobacco.
 While nicotine is highly addictive, the quantities it would take to suffer serious harm would be extraordinary.
 With e-juice typically available in varying nicotine strengths from 0% – 2%, the most you’re going to feel is a little queasy – if this is the case, simply go down a level in nicotine strength and drink lots of water.

-- Popcorn Lung: A real disease discovered following factory workers complaining of respiratory problems while packing popcorn containing the food additive diacetyl.
-While low levels of diacetyl were found in some e-liquids in the past, you can set your mind at ease, for here in the UK the substance is banned under the Tobacco Products Directive.
+- Popcorn Lung: A real disease.
+Discovered following factory workers complaining of respiratory problems while packing popcorn containing the food additive diacetyl.
+While low levels of diacetyl were found in some e-liquids in the past, in the UK the substance is banned under the Tobacco Products Directive.

 Vaping is 95% Less Harmful than Smoking

 As we mentioned, one of the most important pieces of information to consider when it comes to whether or not you’ll continue to smoke or pursue the potentially life-changing way of vaping, comes from the knowledgeable folk at Public Health England who said in 2015 that e cigarettes are up to 95% less harmful than smoking tobacco and that vaping has the potential to help smokers quit.

 While incorrect conversations may continue around you, the only way to stem the flow of false information is with conviction.
 Let smokers know that vaping is a safer alternative to tobacco products.
 Spread the good word.